mk12/sicp/docs/lecture.md

 ### Perturbation analysis

-Perturbation analysis: make small changes to the program, see how it affects the process.
+Make small changes to the program, see how it affects the process.

 ### Fibonacci sequence

-The Fibonacci numbers: 0, 1, 1, 2, 3, 5, 8, 13, 21, ....
-We can represent this directly in Lisp like so:
+We can represent the Fibonacci numbers 0, 1, 1, 2, 3, 5, 8, 13, 21, ... in Lisp:

 ```scheme
 (define (fib n)